Keigo Moriyasu

 Keigo Moriyasu (森保 圭悟, Moriyasu Keigo) is a Japanese footballer.
 He played professionally for JPV Marikina during the 2018 Philippines Football League season.
-Previously he played as a striker for Edgeworth FC in the National Premier Leagues Northern NSW.
+Previously, he played as a striker for Edgeworth FC in the National Premier Leagues Northern NSW.

 Personal life

 Moriyasu's father, Hajime Moriyasu, is a former international football player and the current manager of the Japan national football team.
+His older brother Shohei Moriyasu is also a former footballer.